 NILGA asserts the view expressed by most commentators that sustained substantial reductions to public expenditure are damaging to the national interest (e.g. Taylor-Gooby, 2012).
-While the government is determined to shrink public spending, including Welfare, it is maintaining spending on pensions, health and education.
+While the government is determined to shrink public spending - including welfare spend - it is maintaining spending on pensions, health and education.

 The consequences of these policies for those on low income have been extensively analysed.
 The Institute for Fiscal Studies predicts an increase in poverty (by the standard 60 per cent median income poverty line) of the order of 2.3 million by 2020.
 This increase will be concentrated among families with children and single people of working age (Brewer, 2011).
 The Resolution Foundation shows how job insecurity is increasing and wages stagnating, particularly at the bottom end (Brewer et al., 2012).
-Housing problems are growing steadily more pressing.
+Housing problems are growing steadily more pressing, particularly in terms of land availability, provision of social and affordable housing, and homelessness in the context of welfare reforms.

 The proposals contained within the document, if implemented, will place a significant negative impact on people on the lowest incomes.
-NILGA recommends that the Government should implement transformative practices which removes inefficiencies and duplication at all levels of public service expenditure, emphasising the core, driving tenet that government is too unwieldy, perpetuates unproductive, structural and bureaucratic processes.
+NILGA recommends that the Government should implement transformative practices which remove inefficiencies and duplication at all levels of public service expenditure, emphasising the core, driving tenet that government is too unwieldy, perpetuates unproductive, structural and bureaucratic processes.
 Equally, NILGA asserts that Government raises new revenue streams and additional revenue through the fiscal system in the latter instance by targeting taxation increases at those who have a greater ability to pay.